KlavierCat/tzd/README.md

 Important notice:

 1. Do not change the CSS before chatting with me, except Kyle.
-2. Do not change the URL.
+2. Do not change any URL within the html pages.
 3. When inserting item, use the file template-item.html.
 Do not overwrite it!
 4. consult item-01.html and item-02.html when inserting item into the item template.
 5. Kyle: template-with-filter.html is for you, not the inventory.html!
 Don't touch the inventory.html